 Since the approval of the stable platform of the New Zealand equivalents to International Financial Reporting Standards (NZ IFRS), the pace of technical accounting change has become profound.
-The next wave of new standards will take effect from 2013 and will affect areas such as consolidated financial statements, joint arrangements, and fair value measurement.
+The next wave of new standards will take effect for 2013/2014 year ends and will affect areas such as consolidated financial statements, joint arrangements, and fair value measurement.

 At Deloitte we have the expertise to help you navigate the way forward.
 Our audit and technical accounting professionals provide assurance and advisory services to clients in a wide range of industries and and up-to-date advice on the latest technical accounting issues that affect organisations.
 We have also developed useful resources and tools to assist you in achieving compliance with today’s complex and rapidly changing financial reporting requirements.

 Deloitte has developed useful publications and tools to assist you in staying on top of the latest developments in IFRS.